Mediterranean Lentil Soup

 Find the printable recipe with measurements below.

-Which Lentils to Use
+Which Lentils To Use

 How To Make The Best Lentil Soup Recipe

-Sauteing vegetables in a pot
+Cooked vegetables in a pot.

 Infuse with flavor.
-Add the tomato paste, minced garlic, dried spices, salt and pepper.
+Add the tomato paste, minced garlic, dried spices, salt, and pepper.
 Stir and toast the spices for 1 to 2 minutes.

-Cooking vegetables in a pot
+Cooking vegetables and spices in a pot.

 Add the remaining ingredients and simmer.
 Add the lentils, diced tomatoes, and broth.
 Bring to a boil, then reduce the heat to low, partially cover with a lid, and simmer for 25 to 30 minutes.

 Blend the soup.
 Use an immersion blender to spot-blend for a few seconds.
 This will break up the chunkiness and give the soup a slightly creamier base.
+If you don’t have an immersion blender, you could transfer 2 to 3 cups to a regular blender, blend that up, and add it back to the pot.

 Storage Tips

-• To Freeze: Store this in a freezer-safe container or pour into a silicone freezing tray for pre-made servings.
+• To Freeze: Store this in a freezer-safe container or pour it into a silicone freezing tray for pre-made servings.
 It will last for up to 3 months in the freezer.

-More Fall Soups Recipes
+More Fall Soup Recipes

 Mediterranean Lentil Soup

-4.92 from 200 votes
+4.93 from 242 votes

 Prep: 15 minutes